Easy Instant Pot BBQ Country Style Ribs

 These easy pressure cooker BBQ country style ribs are tender and flavorful, and they cook up in mere minutes thanks to the Instant Pot!
 Click through to get the recipe!
 Easy dinner ideas | pressure cooker ribs | Instant Pot ribs

-Twist the lid on and cook for 8 minutes, followed by a natural pressure release.
+Pressure cook.
+Twist the lid on and close the vent, then cook at high pressure for 8 minutes, followed by a natural pressure release.

-These pressure cooker BBQ country style ribs are perfect served over Instant Pot brown rice, Instant Pot mashed potatoes, or a bed of egg noodles.
+These boneless ribs are perfect served over Instant Pot brown rice, Instant Pot mashed potatoes, or a bed of egg noodles.

-You could also serve them with pressure cooker southern style green beans!
+You could also serve them alongside some pressure cooker southern style green beans.

 Classic comfort food in a fraction of the time.
 What’s not to love??